-CRJ 490 - Criminal Justice Senior Seminar (1)

-This course will provide an opportunity for seniors in the criminal justice program to meet and discuss selected topics involving current issues facing the American system of justice.
+CRJ 490 - Criminal Justice Senior Seminar (1) This course will provide an opportunity for seniors in the criminal justice program to meet and discuss selected topics involving current issues facing the American system of justice.
 Group discussion, presentations, and brief research papers will be used in the seminar.
+Crosslisted as: CRJ.

 CRJ 526 - Criminal Justice Policy (3)

 This course examines the design, implementation, and evaluation of policies and programs intended to bring about improvements in the structure and functioning of the criminal justice system.
 In this course, students will explore how viable policies and programs are generated and put into practice, specifically in law enforcement, courts, and corrections.

+Crosslisted as: CRJ.
-CRJ 534 - Criminal Justice Administration (3)

-This course is a study of the management and control of the criminal justice system, including law enforcement, corrections, and the court system.
+CRJ 534 - Criminal Justice Administration (3) This course is a study of the management and control of the criminal justice system, including law enforcement, corrections, and the court system.
 The emphasis will be on the reasons for and effectiveness of management techniques applied to the criminal justice system.
+Crosslisted as: CRJ.

 CRJ 542 - Economic Analysis of Crime (3)

 This course explores the contributions of economics to the understanding of crime and criminal justice.
 The perspectives and quantitative analytical techniques of economics are used to examine important issues concerning crime and criminal justice.

+Crosslisted as: CRJ.

 CRJ 586 - Criminal Justice Leadership (3)

 This course examines how criminal justice leaders find solutions to major issues confronting their operating systems, both organizations and communities, through research, analysis, planning, and decision making.
+Prerequisites: CRJ-534 and CRJ-542.

+Crosslisted as: CRJ.

 DNP - Doctor of Nursing Practice

 DNP 710 - Science of Nursing (3)

 Designed to utilize reflective practice to explore concepts essential to the highest level of nursing practice.
 Applies theories across disciplines within a philosophical, ethical, and a Christian world view.

+Crosslisted as: DNP.
-DNP 715 - Systems and Organizational Leadership (3)

-Explore the knowledge base and skills necessary to become a systems and organizational leader.
+DNP 715 - Systems and Organizational Leadership (3) Explore the knowledge base and skills necessary to become a systems and organizational leader.
 Examine the relationship of complexity and systems to organizational decision making, practice roles, quality, and leadership.
+Crosslisted as: DNP.

 DNP 730 - Applied Population Health (3)

 Provides a strategic view of population health management to improve healthcare outcomes beyond the individual to encompass global communities.
 Social determinants of health will be examined to minimize the impact of illness on various populations.
 Students will incorporate an evidence-based approach to care for multicultural communities.

+Crosslisted as: DNP.

 DNP 750 - Information Management (3)

 Examine leadership skills utilized in information management to establish an effective ethical organizational culture.
 Information technologies and how they can best be utilized to impact the healthcare environment will be explored.
 Analysis of the knowledge base and advanced skills required in healthcare information evaluation will be a focus.

+Crosslisted as: DNP.

 DNP 801 - DNP Project I (1)

 This course will provide the knowledge and skills essential for the doctorally prepared nurse to evaluate, translate, and integrate extant knowledge into clinical practice.
 Students will seek to effect change to the practice environment or the delivery of health.
 The course includes an onsite residency.

+Crosslisted as: DNP.

 DNP 802 - DNP Project II (1)

 This course will focus on synthesizing the evidence relative to the DNP scholarly project.
 Emphasis is placed on the scientific underpinnings of practice and the framework to support the project.

+Crosslisted as: DNP.

 DNP 803 - DNP Project III (1)

 This course will assist the student to design project plans for scholarly projects.
 Emphasis is placed on selection of a design to address the phenomenon of interest.
 An onsite residency is required for the course.

+Crosslisted as: DNP.